Robin Williams

 A still from Dead Poets Society

-In the drama Awakenings, Robin played the role of the doctor who discovered a miraculous cure capable of healing people suffering from a rare disease.
+In the drama Awakenings, Robin played a doctor who discovers a miraculous treatment for patients with a rare disease.
 In this movie, based on real-life events as told by doctor Oliver Sacks, Robert De Niro played the role of one of the patients.
-Onset, Robin accidentally hit Robert and broke his nose.
-Following these events, the actors would often joke about that, and De Niro even said that Robin didn’t break his nose, he merely fixed it.
+On set, Robin accidentally hit Robert and broke his nose.
+The actors would often joke about the incident afterward, with De Niro quipping that Robin didn't break his nose – he just fixed it.
 Peter Stormare and Max von Sydow also made an appearance in the movie.

 Robert De Niro and Robin Williams